 Making Your Money Work for You:

 A workshop designed to assist participants in setting financial priorities, tracking their spending, and developing a spending plan.
-Download the 2014 workshop brochure for more information.
+See the 2015 Money Management Flyer for more information.

 Dealing with a Drop in Income:

 Credit & Debt-Make it Work for You

 A workshop designed to assist participants in the benefits and drawbacks of different types of debt; what’s in a credit report; how to raise their credit score; and ideas for paying off debt.
 If you are interested in accessing a copy of your free credit report, access an informational fact sheet here.
 An additional fact sheet on understanding your credit score has recently became available from the Consumer Federation of America, access it here.

 Managing Between Jobs